 The USA Beer Ratings will be assessed and judged by a leading panel of top-level beer buyers with current direct commercial buying responsibility.
 Or beer consultants and experts who are also directly involved in the development of new beer brands or buying beer for commercial resale.

 The list of judges will be drawn from leading retail chains, wholesalers, distributors and on-trade groups across a variety of channels and disciplines including multiple retailing, convenience stores, cash and carries, specialist retailers, casual and fine dining, hospitality and the travel industry.

-All beer entered will be handled by Northwest Distribution and Storage, Inc. and organized into flights for tasting.
+All beer entered will be handled by USA Beer Ratings and organized into flights for tasting.

 The beer will:

 - Initially be tasted blind to determine its quality and drinkability.